ggandor/lightspeed.nvim/README.md

 characters, and to the first 2-character match), while you can still enjoy Lightspeed's unique advantage of making the labels visible right as you type.

+You might also want to use bidirectional search instead of the default `s`/`S` - for that, see `:h lightspeed-custom-mappings`.

 ### Keymaps

 Lightspeed aims to be part of an "extended native" layer, similar to such